-While every company needs to consider its own industry, structure, issues of core concern, client base, and many other unique factors, there are some important and broadly applicable findings that can help to build a basic strategy.
-Sprout Social conducted a survey of U.S. consumers to understand attitudes, opinions, and preferences when it comes to business, social issues, and social media.
+Although each company must consider its own industry, structure, key concerns, customer base, and other relevant aspects, there are some important and generally applicable lessons that can help in developing a basic plan.
+Sprout Social conducted a survey of U.S. consumers to determine attitudes, opinions, and preferences about businesses, social issues, and social media.

-Key takeaways include a general approval of businesses taking a stance on current events and issues, with 66% of respondents agreeing that this action is important.
+Among the most important findings is the general agreement that companies take a stand on current events and issues: 66% of respondents agree that this measure is important.
 Additionally, social is the preferred method for such messaging, with 58% of respondents agreeing on this combination of channel and topic.
 Relevancy is another key concern.
-In general, an audience will be more receptive to a business that makes a statement or takes a stand if the issue involved affects the company’s customers, staff, and function.
+Generally, an audience is more receptive to a company making a statement or taking a stand when the issue at hand involves the company’s customers, employees, and function.

 Guidance on when and how to take a stand

 For edtech companies, the world of education is clearly the most relevant area of discussion when it comes to social issues and taking a stand on them.
-Education professionals enter this field at least in part to support effective learning and the positive development of students, which means they already have a deep interest in events and concerns that can impact their profession and the learners in their care.
+Education professionals enter this field at least in part to support effective learning and the positive development of students.
+This means that they already have a keen interest in events and concerns that may impact their profession and the learners they serve.